kozlovcode/papastickerbot/README.md

 # Papa Stickers Bot
-The bot will send a sticker to any of your messages from its database txt file.
+The bot will send a sticker to any of your messages from its database txt or sqlite file.

 stickers.txt - 722 animated sticker ID
+stickers.sqlite - 600 animated sticker ID